Next Chapter

 2. Optimizing Stock Management in the Warehouse

 At this stage, you have arranged your warehouse layout strategically.
-But, then a question pops into your head: how should I store my products?
+But then, a question pops into your head: how should I store my products?

 The answer is simple: place the best-selling items closest to the packing area!

-Implement ABC Analysis!
+Implement ABC Analysis

-Find out your best-selling products and put them as close as possible to the packing area to reduce walking time.
+Find your best-selling products and put them as close as possible to the packing area to reduce walking time.
 This strategy is an ABC analysis.
 Divide your inventory into three categories:

 First category A – Products with the highest sales frequency, 20% of these products contribute to 70-80% of annual sales